pascal-maker/brain_mri_segmentation/readme.md

 ## Citation and Contributions:

-This project implements the Spatial Attention U-Net (SA-UNet) model, initially introduced in [SA-UNet: Spatial Attention U-Net for Retinal Vessel Segmentation] by [Changlu Guo, Márton Szemenyei, Yugen Yi, Wenle Wang, Buer Chen, Changqi Fan].
-The original paper can be accessed [https://arxiv.org/abs/2004.03696].
-My work diverges from the original research in its application to the LGG MRI dataset for brain MRI segmentation, a novel use case not covered in the paper.
-While I utilize the foundational architecture of SA-UNet, my contribution lies in adapting the model to this specific dataset and analyzing its performance in this new context.
-The differences in my results highlight the model's adaptability and effectiveness in various medical imaging applications.
+This project implements the Spatial Attention U-Net (SA-UNet) model, originally introduced in the paper ["SA-UNet: Spatial Attention U-Net for Retinal Vessel Segmentation"](https://arxiv.org/abs/2004.03696) by Changlu Guo, Márton Szemenyei, Yugen Yi, Wenle Wang, Buer Chen, Changqi Fan.
+Unlike the original research, this project applies the SA-UNet architecture to the LGG MRI dataset for brain MRI segmentation, exploring its capabilities in a new application area.
+The primary contribution of this work lies in adapting and assessing the SA-UNet model within this novel context, highlighting the model's flexibility and potential in various medical imaging scenarios.
 Contributions to the project are welcome.
+Feel free to fork, submit pull requests, or open issues for discussion.

 ## License
 This project is licensed under the MIT License.